wren-coder/wren-coder-cli/docs/cli/configuration.md

   - Specifies the Gemini model to use for this session.
   - Example: `npm start -- --model gemini-1.5-pro-latest`
 - **`--prompt <your_prompt>`** (**`-p <your_prompt>`**):
   - Used to pass a prompt directly to the command.
-This invokes Gemini CLI in a non-interactive mode.
+This invokes Wren Coder CLI in a non-interactive mode.
 - **`--sandbox`** (**`-s`**):
   - Enables sandbox mode for this session.
 - **`--sandbox-image`**: